Downloading artifacts for an order

 Before we start, make sure that your app has credentials to make API calls.
 For the scenario described above, the most relevant authentication scheme is via Client Credentials.

-Register your app in your tenant and implement the authentication in your app as explained in the Authentication in Customer's Canvas article.
+Register your app in your tenant and implement the authentication in your app as explained in the Authentication in Customer's Canvas Hub article.

 Determining your storefrontId